technmsg/spcrew.org/content/crew_intro.md

 * on the Google Calendar - [spcrew.org/calendar.html](calendar.html)
 * student email list
-* Facebook
-* Slack
+* Slack #calendar

-Other information along with changes in work days or times will be sent out via Remind 101 and the Facebook Tech Crew Page.
-Note that these groups are updated annually, so last year's groups aren't likely to be used.
+Other information along with changes in work days or times will be sent out via email, so it's important for all students to check their email daily.

 ## Eligibility